Azure/Metrics-Advisor-for-Equipment.github.io/docs/03-Creating a model and dataset.md

 ## 5. Training model detail

 Once start the training process.
-You will see a progress status update every five minutes until the training is successful.
-Depending on the dataset used, the training can take up to an hour.
+You will see a progress status update every one minute until the training is successful.
+Depending on the dataset used, the training can take up to multiple minutes or hours.

 Click the **model name**, and then the **Training model detail** tab allows you to review model details such as the model name, the dataset, and the training time range.